 - 1 cup frozen green peas

-- 2 tsp smoked paprika (use regular if you can't find this)
+- 2 teaspoon smoked paprika, use regular if you can't find this

 - ½ cup coconut milk